architecture/network

 SLAB_GROWTH_FACTOR_BROWSER

-Capacity growth factor for browser slab allocations.
+Capacity growth factor for browser runtime slab allocations, tuned for tighter memory environments.

 SLAB_GROWTH_FACTOR_NODE

-Capacity growth factor for Node.js slab allocations.
+Capacity growth factor for Node.js runtime slab allocations, scaled conservatively to allow large networks.

 SLAB_ONE